ResursBank/ResursBank.github.io/docs/platform-plugins/prestashop-payment-gateways/prestashop-resurs-checkout.md

 grand_parent: Platform Plugins
 ---

 # Prestashop Resurs Checkout

+This extension helps merchants to integrate Resurs Bank Payment Gateway to their PrestaShop based e-commerce stores.
+There are two versions of this plugin and they are currecntly only supporting Resurs Checkout.

+## KNOWN PROBLEMS

-> Problem solvingThere are a few known problems in the core functions of
+> There are a few known problems in the core functions of
 > Prestashop, some of them are not related to our module at all.
 Take a
 > look at the bottom at this page for more information.

-> Before installationCUSTOMIZABLE PRODUCTSIn PrestaShop 1.7, the store
+>
+> ### CUSTOMIZABLE PRODUCTS for PrestaShop 1.7
+>
-> offers customizable products (for example, you can add custom texts on
+> Prestashop offers customizable products.
+For example, you can add custom texts on
-> your products; in the sample store, it is possible to add custom text
+> your products in the sample store.
+This product type is not (as of june 2020) **not**
-> to a mug).This is not yet (june 2020) supported by the module for
+> supported by the module for version 1.7.6.
-> version 1.7.6.

-This extension helps merchants to integrate Resurs Bank Payment Gateway to their PrestaShop based e-commerce stores.
-There are two versions of this plugin and they are currecntly only supporting Resurs Checkout.

 ## Compatibility

 This plugin is tested in "vanilla environments", which means that the plugin is installed with a default installed store.
 If there are plugins installed, they are usually installed from for example a marketplace.
 We